Hudya Group: Acquisitions and merger with Payr

 In July 2019 Hudya Group merged with Norwegian fintech startup Payr, with Payr CEO Espen Einn becoming Chief Payments Officer in Hudya.
 This gained attention from several Norwegian media outlets, who reported on their ambition to build a Nordic fintech giant.

 Net worth

-As of July 2017, the net worth of Hudya is NOK 140 million.
+As of July 2017, the net worth of Hudya was NOK 140 million.

-In February 2020 the net worth of Hudya is reported to be SEK 400 million.
+In February 2020 the net worth of Hudya was reported to be SEK 400 million.